Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Equal-Size Jobs

 \subsection{General Speeds}

-For unit-size jobs, we show how to beat the factor~$2-\frac1m$ (Theorem \ref{thm:speedLPT}) for \srs with a~$1.8$-robust algorithm.
-For~$m=2$ and~$m=3$, we give algorithms with best possible robustness factors~$\frac43$ and~$\frac32$, respectively.
+For unit-size jobs, we show how to beat the robustness factor~$2-\frac1m$ (Theorem~\ref{thm:speedLPT}) for $m>4$ and obtain a $1.8$-robust algorithm.
+For~$m=2$ and~$m=3$, we give algorithms with best-possible robustness factors~$\frac43$ and~$\frac32$, respectively.

-We argued earlier that the algorithm \lpt has robustness factor~$2-\frac1m$ (Theorem~\ref{thm:speedLPT}), even for unit-size jobs.
-However, in this case we can show, for a slightly different algorithm \oddalgo a robustness factor increasing with the ratio between the number of jobs and the number of machines. \oddalgo builds bags of three possible sizes: for~$q\in \mathbb N$ such that~$\avg=\frac nm\in[2q-1,2q+1]$, bags of sizes~$2q-1$ and~$2q+1$ are built, with possibly one additional bag of size~$2q$. \begin{restatable}{lemma}{LemSpeedLPTavg} For~$n$ unit-size jobs,~$m$ machines and~$q\in\mathbb N$ with~$\lambda\in[2q-1,2q+1]$, \oddalgo is~$(2-\frac{1}{q+1})$-robust for \srs. \end{restatable} \begin{proof}[Proof sketch] Using the set of bags built by \oddalgo, we can show in a manner similar to the proof of \Cref{thm:speedLPT} that the robustness factor is smaller than~$2$.
-The worst case happens for instance when a bag of size~$2q+1$ needs to be scheduled on a machine of speed~$q+1$. \end{proof}
+Theorem~\ref{thm:speedLPT} shows that LPT has a robustness factor of $2-\frac1m$, even for unit-size jobs. \oddalgo has a robustness factor increasing with the ratio between the number of jobs and the number of machines. \oddalgo builds bags of three possible sizes: for~$q\in \mathbb N$ such that~$\avg\in[2q-1,2q+1]$, bags of sizes~$2q-1$ and~$2q+1$ are built, with possibly one additional bag of size~$2q$ (recall that $\avg=n/m$ is the average load per bag). \begin{restatable}{lemma}{LemSpeedLPTavg} For~$n$ unit-size jobs,~$m$ machines and~$q\in\mathbb N$ with~$\lambda\in[2q-1,2q+1]$, \oddalgo is $(2-\frac{1}{q+1})$-robust for \srs. \end{restatable}

+\begin{proof} The proof is along the lines of the proof of Theorem~\ref{thm:speedLPT}.
+Recall that \oddalgo builds~$m$ bags of sizes belonging to~$\{2q-1,2q,2q+1\}$, with at most one bag of size~$2q$.
+This is possible by building first~$m$ bags of size~$2q-1$ then putting 2 additional jobs per bag until zero or one job remains.
+Let~$m_s$ be the number of small bags (size~$2q-1$),~$m_m$ be the number of medium bags (size~$2q$) and~$m_b$ be the number of big bags (size $2q+1$).
+We have~$m_s+m_m+m_b=m$ and~$n = (2q+1)m_b+2qm_m+(2q-1)m_s$.

+We assume~$q\geq 1$ since, if~$q=0$, only bags of size~$1$ are built and the problem is trivial.

+Note that a small bag can be executed at speed~$q$ and a large or medium bag can be executed at speed~$q+1$ while respecting the prescribed makespan of~$2-\frac 1 {q+1} = \frac{2q+1}{q+1}$.
+We define the {\it weight} of a small bag as~$q$ and the weight of a large or medium bag as~$q+1$.

+In the second stage, when the speed~$s_i\in\mathbb N$ is given for each machine $i$, associate a {\em capacity}~$ s_i$ with each machine.
+Assign the bags in \lpt order to the machines, each bag to the least loaded machine such that the total {\it weight} of bags assigned to a machine does not exceed the capacity.
+The total capacity of all bins is equal to~$n$.
+If all bags can be assigned to the machines, then the total {\it size} of the bags assigned to a machine of speed~$s_i$ is at most~$(2-\frac{1}{q+1})s_i$, which gives the result.

+Suppose for the sake of contradiction that there is a bag that cannot be assigned to a machine.
+Let~$T$ be the {\it weight} of this bag.
+It suffices to show that the total remaining capacity on all machines is at least~$m(T-1)+1$.
+Indeed, weights and capacities are integers, so if the average remaining capacity per machine is strictly larger than~$T-1$, one machine has a remaining capacity at least~$T$ and the bag fits.

+Assume first that the bag is small, i.e.,~$T=q$.
+The total weight placed so far is at most~$(q+1)(m_b+m_m)+q(m_s-1)$, so the remaining capacity is:

+Assume now that the bag is big or medium, so~$T=q+1$.
+The total weight placed so far is at most~$(q+1)m_b$ and, thus, the remaining capacity is at least:

+We conclude that all bags can be assigned to the machines without exceeding the capacity.
+Hence, this algorithm is $(2-\frac{1}{q+1})$-robust. \end{proof}